seanvoss/striper/readme.txt

 == Changelog ==

 = 0.30 =
+* Feature: use the default WC CC form with its customization filters
 * Bug fix: Force SSL warning bad link, gh-17
 * Bug fix: no need of explicit unset of 'order_awaiting_payment' session variable in newer WC versions, gh-21
 * Enhancement: prepare plugin messages for I18N